SuperSaf: SuperSaf Speaks

 SuperSaf is also host of a Tech Podcast named SuperSaf Speaks which focuses on consumer electronics, social media and surrounding topics.
 The first episode was aired on Spotify and Apple Podcasts along with the video format on YouTube on January 5, 2021.
 High-profile guests on the podcast include MKBHD, Jenna Ezarik, and Michael Fisher (Mr Mobile).

-Muslim Money Guys
+Muslim Money Experts

-In 2022, SuperSaf joined Wahed (company) as a co-host for the Muslim Money Guys Podcast, discussing topics around Islamic Finance and Riba-free halal investing!
+In 2022, SuperSaf joined Wahed as a co-host for the Muslim Money Experts Podcast, discussing topics around Islamic Finance and Riba-free halal investing!
 The first episode aired on October 18, 2022 on YouTube, Spotify and Apple Podcasts.
-Notable guests include mixed martial artists Khabib Nurmagomedov, Islam Makhachev and footballer Paul Pogba.
+Notable guests include mixed martial artists Khabib Nurmagomedov, Islam Makhachev, footballer Paul Pogba and Napoleon.

 Other work

 Outside of YouTube, SuperSaf has been involved in numerous charity campaigns, appearing in the Stand Up to Cancer Live Stream in October 2018, being an ambassador for Islamic Relief for their #HonourHer campaign in April 2018 to help put an end to violence against women and girls worldwide and joining volunteers to deliver cakes as part of their #Cakes4Syria Campaign in May 2019.
 In September 2019, SuperSaf was one of the influencers that took part in the Alzheimer's Research UK #ShareTheOrange campaign to raise awareness about dementia.